mittelmark/mndoc/README.md

 - 2025-11-21 Release 0.15.0
     - support for """#' and /**#' to start Markdown blocks and """ */ to end Markdown blocks to document for example the Julia language
+- 2025-12-01 Release 0.15.1
+    - fix for non-existing stylesheet files like mndoc.css or tmdoc.css taking them from the package folder

 ## TODO's